-- Read the Illinois Tech Career Services Resume Guide to begin to develop a high-quality, professional resume.
+- Read the Illinois Tech Career Services Resume Guide and run your resume through VMock to begin to develop a high-quality, professional resume.

-- Open a Jobs4Hawks account—our online database for resume posting and job listings.
+- Open a Handshake account—our online database for resume posting and job listings.

-- Like our Facebook page and follow us on Twitter to keep up with workshops, career fairs, specialized employer events, job announcements, and more.
+- Like our Facebook page to keep up with workshops, career fairs, specialized employer events, job announcements, and more.

 - Add Career Services events to your calendar.

 - Watch Candid Career videos to learn about the career paths available to you.

 - Attend our workshops, learn to write a resume that will stand out, get interviewing tips, and discover what career path might fit you the best.